Random Access to Grammar Compressed Strings: Closing the Time-Space Tradeoffs for Random Access

 It follows that we can now support random access on an SLP in time $O(\log N)$ after only $O(n\log \log n )$ preprocessing.
 In a similar manner we can use this $O(n\log \log n )$ preprocessing recursively on every $B$ to obtain an $O(n\log \log \log n )$ solution.
 Consequently, we can reduce the preprocessing to $O(n\log^*n )$ while maintaining $O(\log N)$ random access.
 Notice that if we do this naively then the query time increases by a $\log^*n$ factor due to the $\log^*n$ $d(v)$ values we have to check.
 To avoid this, we simply use an interval-biased search tree for every root-to-leaf path of $\log^*n$ $d(v)$ values.
 This only requires an additional $O(n\log^*n )$ preprocessing and the entire query remains $O\big(\log \frac {|S(u)|}{w(v,v')}\big)$.

 Finally, we note that choosing the recursive sizes more carefully (in the spirit of~\cite{AlonSchieber87,CR1989}) can reduce the $\log^*n$ factor down to $\alpha_k(n)$ for any fixed $k$.
-In summary, we have the following result. \begin{theorem} For an SLP $\mathcal{S}$ of size $n$ representing a string of length $N$ we can support random access in time $O(\log N)$ after $O(n\cdot \alpha_k(n) )$ preprocessing time and space for any fixed $k$. \end{theorem} Combining Theorems~\ref{thm:linearspace} and~\ref{ackerman} gives us Theorem~\ref{thm:randomaccess}.
+This gives Theorem~\ref{ackerman}: \begin{theorem} For an SLP $\mathcal{S}$ of size $n$ representing a string of length $N$ we can support random access in time $O(\log N)$ after $O(n\cdot \alpha_k(n) )$ preprocessing time and space for any fixed $k$ on the pointer machine model. \end{theorem}